hazelcast/hazelcast-reference-manual/daux/docs/800_Distributed_Data_Structures/1300_ICountDownLatch.md

 ![image](../images/NoteSmall.jpg) ***NOTE:*** *ICountDownLatch has 1 synchronous backup and no asynchronous backups.
 Its backup count is not configurable.
 Also, the count cannot be re-set during an active count, it should be re-set after the countdown is finished.*

+### Split-Brain Protection for ICountDownLatch

+ICountDownLatch can be configured to check for a minimum number of available members before applying queue operations (see [Split-Brain Protection](/2600_Network_Partitioning/100_Split-Brain_Protection.md)).
+This is a check to avoid performing successful queue operations on all parts of a cluster during a network partition.

+Following is a list of methods that now support Split-Brain Protection checks.
+The list is grouped by quorum type.

+- WRITE, READ_WRITE:
+    - `countDown`
+    - `trySetCount`
+- READ, READ_WRITE:
+    - `await`
+    - `getCount`